IBM/dbb/Templates/GitHubActionsPipeline/README.md

    - This needs to be triggered manually

 This pipeline can be run by manually running the pipelineController, with *pipelineType* as `release`.
-Additionally, this pipeline will automatically calculate the release tag based on the information provided in the [Baseline Reference Config](baselineReference.config) file, store the calculated tag in an artifactVersion artifact, tag a release candidate, and the final release deployed to production.
+Additionally, this pipeline will automatically calculate the release tag based on the information provided in the Baseline Reference file, store the calculated tag in an artifactVersion artifact, tag a release candidate, and the final release deployed to production.

 Overview of the pipeline:
 ###### PH, need to touch-up